 For some reason, the notion of individual performance reviews comes up a lot.
 My general feeling is that we should dump them entirely.
 I’m actually in good company.
 Almost a third of U.S. companies are dropping individual reviews, including stodgy places like General Electric.
-(See this HBR article.
+(See this HBR article if you can get past their paywall.
 There are books written on the subject, in fact.)

 Let’s look at the issue from an Agile perspective.

 One of the key principles of the Agile Manifesto is Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.
 There are a lot of things implied by that statement, the most obvious one being that the teams are autonomous—in charge of their own work.

 Autonomous teams do not have managers in the traditional command/control sense.
 Management becomes a support role, not a directive one.
 There is no manager telling the team what to do.
 (This notion long predates Agile, by the way.
 It’s central to Lean and TPS.)

 So, upper management gives the teams strategic objectives and then lets them figure out how to realize those objectives.
 Middle managers, if they exist at all, make sure that the teams have whatever they need to get the work done in whatever way the teams decide to work.
 The more organizational agility you have, the less you need that particular job.
 Teams in effective organizations don’t need someone to protect them from the organization.

 Into that context comes the performance review.
 The very notion of a performance review is based on command/control thinking.

 But, how do we determine salaries?
 How do we reward “top performers?”
 Let’s dissect that question.
 First of all, local optimization—improving the performance of one part of a larger system—doesn’t work.
 That’s a basic principle of the Theory of Constraints (described in The Goal and The Phoenix Project—both are essential reading).